-Chiang Mai Airport and Chiang Mai Airport are so near to each there is not much demand for accommodation nearby.
+Chiang Mai Airport and Chiang Mai Old City are so near to each there is not much demand for accommodation nearby.
 The What’s Up guide to accommodation is linked here and provides our recommendations on where to stay in the city and its surroundings.
 For those who do want to be near the airport, there are several hotels within a few minutes by taxi.
 Details about a few of the popular Chiang Mai Airport hotels follow.

 VC@Suanpaak Hotel and Serviced Apartments

 VC@Suanpaak is the nearest accommodation choice to the airport and is located beside Airport Road.
 This elegant premises comes with a swimming pool and beautiful gardens.
 Room amenities include large TVs, personal safes, minibars, kettles, verandas and free wireless internet…more info & booking